-- (6) The person making an ikrar shall do his ikrar solemnly. - (7) The person making an ikrar shall be acknowledged and identified. - (8) The person making an ikrar shall take note of the matters in his ikrar. - (9) The person making an ikrar shall be a person who is not mahjur 'alaih. - (10) Ikrar made under the state of intoxication is not admissible in cases punishable with hudud penalty in accordance with Hukum Syara'. - (11) Ikrar made by a deaf or dumb person in Court if he can write or sign which can be understood is admissible except in hudud cases. - (12) Ikrar made under the circumstances of marad al maut concerning the right of another person against him is admissible in accordance with Hukum Syara'.
+- (6) The person making an ikrar shall do his ikrar solemnly. - (7) The person making an ikrar shall be acknowledged and identified. - (8) The person making an ikrar shall take note of the matters in his ikrar. - (9) The person making an ikrar shall be a person who is not mahjur 'alaih. - (10) Ikrar made under the state of intoxication is not admissible in cases punishable with hudud or qisas penalty.

+(11) Ikrar made by a deaf or dumb person in Court if he can write or sign which can be understood is admissible except in hudud or qisas cases.

+(12) Ikrar made under the circumstances of marad al maut concerning the right of another person against him is admissible in accordance with Hukum Syara'.